Neil is a corporate and commercial partner focusing on competition, regulatory and antitrust law.

 Neil has extensive experience engaging with regulators on matters such as merger proposals, formal investigations of alleged anti-competitive conduct, and industry-specific regulatory issues.

 He has worked right across the New Zealand economy, most notably in telecommunications, oil & gas (both upstream and downstream), post, and electricity.
 He also advises a number of primary sector clients, including in the meat and fishing industries.
-Neil is recognised as a leading competition lawyer by Chambers Asia Pacific 2017, and as leading individual by Legal 500 Asia Pacific 2018.
+Neil is recognised as a Band 1 lawyer in Chambers Asia Pacific 2018, and as a leading individual by Legal 500 Asia Pacific 2018.

 Neil has advised: